Last Updated: 02/20/2024

 - Information Security and Storage

-- Rights to Opt Out
+- Rights to Opt Out of Online Communications

-- Geolocation information.
+- Geolocation information;

 4. How We Collect and Use Information About Your Use of the Sites.
-We use common tracking tools such as cookies, clear GIFs (also referred to as web beacons or pixel tags), device identifiers or IP addresses to collect information about your use of the Sites.
+We and our third-party business partners use common tracking tools such as cookies, clear GIFs (also referred to as web beacons or pixel tags), device identifiers or IP addresses to collect information about your use of the Sites.
 These tools, described in more detail below, are associated with standard internet protocols and are commonly implemented on web sites.
 The information collected through these tools is primarily used for aggregate, statistical reporting and stored in log files.
 Log files are simply transaction records that web servers maintain and record information, such as: service provider IP addresses, browser versions, referring websites, search terms used, average number of pages requested, average duration of visit, and/or total visitor traffic.